vncg/react-admin/docs/Theming.md

 ## Loading

 Display a circular progress component with optional messages.
-Display the same loading component as `react-admin` on custom pages for consistency.
+Display the same loading component as `vn-kooch-react-admin` on custom pages for consistency.

 Supported props: